-Once this is done, your Android device’s network settings will be returned to factory defaults, and you’ll need to restart it to apply the changes.
-You’ll need to reconnect to your Wi-Fi or mobile network, as well as restore any previous Bluetooth connections.
+Once this is done, your Android device's network settings will be returned to factory defaults, and you'll need to restart it to apply the changes.
+You'll need to reconnect to your Wi-Fi or mobile network and restore any previous Bluetooth connections.

 Settings> System> Reset Options> Reset Network Settings> Reset Settings> Confirm